imapp-pl/gas-cost-estimator/docs/report_stage_i.md

   - it is proportional to its computational cost, or otherwise balanced when compared to other OPCODEs
   - it explains the variation in computational cost coming from different circumstances and/or parameters
   - it is adequate for various implementations and environments _OR_
-  - it can be clearly stated when no such value exists because of differences in implementations
+  - it can be clearly stated, when no such value exists because of differences in implementations
   - ideally, it should be possible to validate the estimated gas costs with at least one another method
   - it should have the overhead to measure time (or other aspects of computational cost) under control and "fair" for all OPCODEs

-## Program generation
+### Program generation

-In this section we want to consider possible approaches to sample program generation.
+In this section we describe the approach to sample program generation.

-### Properties of program generation
+#### Properties of program generation

 When generating our programs we want to ensure the following: